hundredrabbits/thebook/north_pacific_logbook.md

 Calm, calm, calm.
 Flat calm.
 Silvery, rippleless seas.
 We drifted last night until 4 h this morning, then turned on the iron wind to charge the batteries and to give ourselves a false sense of progress.
 Our dolphin family came to say hello today, we saw their outlines perfectly in calm waters.
 We felt guilty to be motoring with them around, I imagine the sound must be deafening underwater.
 Devine charged the Nikon yesterday and was able to take footage of our sea family.

 As we drifted in quiet waters this morning, I saw a strange creature pulsing in the water, it looked like a creature that had been turned inside out, translucent and pinkish.
 It had multiple bulbous protrusions.
 The ocean feels alien with such things living in it.
-We dubbed these strangelings "mimoids", like the manifestations in Solaris.
+We dubbed these strangelings *mimoids*, like the manifestations in *Solaris*.

 Devine went up the mast to the first spreader to fix a light that had broken off, it was hanging by its wires.
 Devine feared that one day it would fall and smack us in the head.
 He secured it with tape, a good temporary fix.
 He was happy to come back down, even after only being up there for 5 minutes, as the bosun's chair was giving him a hell of a wedgie.
 "Ahh!
 My balls!"
 Dev whined as I helped him down.

 ##### 0700
 I've been doodling a lot at night, drawing silly cartoons.
 My peanut people doodles keep me busy, it is therapeutic.
 Humor is a good way to deal with stress.
 It's something I did too when working at an animation studio in Japan.
-My computer was garbage and crashed constantly, between reboots I'd draw cartoons, featuring my derpy computer.
+My computer was garbage and crashed constantly, between reboots I'd draw cartoons, featuring my shitty computer.
 It helped diffuse my anger and made working there bearable.

 ##### 0800
 Devine made a glass noodle (potato noodles) stir-fry for lunch, using spices, our preserved lotus root and half a daikon.
 He also added bits of dried tofu.
 We love adding this type of tofu to meals as they soak up all the flavor.
 After lunch, Devine and I napped hard in succession.
 The sea is calm, with a swell coming out of the east.
-No wind, well... if one can call the occasional puff of air wind.
+No wind, well, if one can call the occasional puff of air wind.
 We are pointing Pino's bow east, into the swell.
-I sing some Deathcab For Cutie as I steer...
+I sing some *Deathcab For Cutie* as I steer...

-> "I wish we could open our eyes, to see in all directions at the same time.
-> Oh what a beautiful view, if you were never aware of what was around you.
-> And it is true what you said, that I live like a hermit in my own head
-> But when the sun shines again,
-> I'll pull the curtains and blinds to let the light in—"

 Something I do when my brain is too tired to brainstorm projects, or when it doesn't want to dwell on memories past, or on a future when land is near.

 ##### 1000
-Pino clumsily wanders into a patch of resting Shearwaters.
+Pino clumsily wanders into a patch of resting shearwaters.
 They are such skittish things.
 Even if we steer clear they still run, feet and wings flapping as they try and get away.
 Sometimes they dive underwater.
 I saw one do this today, but it must have been confused because it resurfaced even closer to us, and in a panic it took to the air, feet splashing and wings lifting water as it took off.
 These birds don't like us at all.

 ##### 1300
 Time to continue to read "The Long Way".
 I read aloud, snacking on peanuts with a glass of red wine.
 We are still on Japan time, deciding that we both liked a 0200 sunrise and a 1700 sunset.
 1300 is 1600, the time before we make dinner.
 These days we start our evening shifts at 1700, as to make the most out of daylight hours.
 We're glad for long summer days, short nights are more pleasant as it doesn't get too cold.
 Robusta sent us a message, they are aiming for Dutch Harbor now and report the air being much cooler.
 Anja wonders how we'll cope with the cold without heating.
 We don't really know, but we'll figure something out.
 At the worse, we'll wear our sleeping bags?